OpenSILEX/docs-community-dev/docs/index.md

 # OpenSILEX developpers documentation

 ## Background
-OpenSILEX is a collaborative meta-project developped at MISTEA joint research unit (INRA - SupAgro).
+OpenSILEX is collaborative meta-project developped at MISTEA joint research unit (INRA - SupAgro) at [MISTEA web page](https://www6.montpellier.inra.fr/mistea).
-More information on OpenSILEX is available at [montpellier.inra.fr](https://www6.montpellier.inra.fr/mistea/Projets/Silex "SILEX Main Page").
+More information on OpenSILEX is available at [OpenSILEX web page](http://www.opensilex.org/).
 The main product of OpenSILEX is Phis (Phenotyping Hybrid Information System), which is developped for high-throughput plant phenotyping in close interaction to plant phenotyping communities.
+See at [PHIS web page](http://www.phis.inra.fr/) and at [publication](https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.15385).

 ## Documentation structure